Eigenlogic in the spirit of George Boole: Conclusion and perspectives

 In this work complete logical families of commuting projection operators correspond to compatible propositions this is also a difference with quantum logic.
 As mentioned by David W. Cohen (p.
 37 \cite{key-22}) ``A quantum logic is a logic with at least two propositions that are not compatible''.
-In future research the interplay of logical observables which do not belong to the same compatible logical family of commuting observables will be considered, this could bring insights for quantum logic and quantum computation.
+In future research the interplay of logical observables which do not belong to the same compatible logical family of commuting observables will be considered, this could bring insights for quantum logic and quantum computation and address the important topic of quantum non-contextuality.

 An algorithmic approach for logical connectives with a large number of arguments could be interesting to develop using the Eigenlogic observables in high-dimensional vector spaces.
 But because the space grows in dimension very quickly, it may not be particularly useful for practical implementation without logical reduction.
 It would be interesting to develop specific algebraic reduction methods for logical observables inspired from actual research in the field.
 For a good synthesis of the state of the art, see \textit{e.g.} \cite{key-15}.